KSSidhu/CMPT276/README.md

 ## Risk analysis

-### Current Risks:
+### Schedule Inacuracies:
-- <strong>Feature implementaion estimate has been inaccurate and the group has fallen behind schedule.</strong>
+- Feature implementaion estimate has been inaccurate and the group has fallen behind schedule.
-- <strong>SOLUTION: We've worked over the reading break to fix bugs and will continue working on the emulator and visualizer into next release. </strong>
+- SOLUTION: We've worked over the reading break to fix bugs and will continue working on the emulator and visualizer into next release.

-### Release 1 Risks:
+### Weather:
-- <strong>Weather
   - Due to extreme weather, the group was not able to make every meeting
-  - SOLUTION: We had an extra meeting during the week in case we couldn't make the weekend meeting</strong>
+  - SOLUTION: We had an extra meeting during the week in case we couldn't make the weekend meeting

 ### Exams and Other Courses:
   - During exam periods work may be postponed or given to other team members who aren't studying for exams.